 There are many ways in which the IMF helps poor countries achieve the sustained high levels of growth that establish the basis for poverty reduction—including through policy advice, technical assistance, financial support, and debt relief.
 It also tries to ensure that developed countries’ policies are supportive of low-income countries’ development efforts, by advocating for increased foreign aid, the opening of markets to developing countries’ exports, and the maintenance of a healthy, enabling international economic climate.

-Increasingly, it is recognized that macroeconomic stability and growth depend heavily on structural and institutional factors.
-Therefore, in contributing to the achievement of the MDGs, the Fund works closely with partner agencies, especially the World Bank, but also other multilateral and bilateral providers of aid and financing.
+It is recognized that macroeconomic stability and growth depend heavily on structural and institutional factors.
+Therefore, in contributing to the achievement of the MDGs, the Fund has worked closely with partner agencies, especially the World Bank, but also other multilateral and bilateral providers of aid and financing.

 Post-2015 development agenda

-Accelerating Progress toward the MDGs: A Six-Point Agenda
+Accelerating Progress beyond the MDGs: A Six-Point Agenda

 Sustain and broaden the growth momentum

-• Strong and inclusive growth must be at the center of the strategy to achieve the MDGs.
+• Strong and inclusive growth must be at the center of the strategy to achieve the SDGs.

 • Need for concerted efforts to spur growth in lagging countries in Africa and fragile states.